cygni/cygni-competence-7-databases/mongodb/README.md

 ### mapReduce

-34. Number of restaurants of each "cuisine" in the Bronx (same as 28):
+34.Number of restaurants of each "cuisine" in the Bronx (same as 28):

         db.restaurants.mapReduce(
             function() { emit(this.cuisine,  1 ); },